 Playing outside offers many benefits for children.
 Just make sure your little explorers don’t get caught snooping around the many electrical hazards they may encounter (TVA, 2016).
 Make sure your kids follow these electrical safety rules when playing outside:

-- Stay away from areas labelled “High Voltage.”
+- Stay away from areas labeled “High Voltage.”

 - Don’t play under or near power lines.